PHPOffice/PhpSpreadsheet/docs/topics/migration-from-PHPExcel.md

 ### Renamed readers and writers

-When using with `IOFactory::createReader()`, `IOFactory::createWriter()`
+When using `IOFactory::createReader()`, `IOFactory::createWriter()` and
-and `IOFactory::identify()`, the reader/writer short names are used.
+`IOFactory::identify()`, the reader/writer short names are used.
 Those were changed, along as their corresponding class, to remove ambiguity:

 Before           | After
 -----------------|---------